Event-based telefunctions

 With REST/GraphQL, API endpoints are:

-• Backend-owned (it's the backend team/development that creates and defines API endpoints)
+• Backend-owned.
+(It's the backend development/team that creates and defines API endpoints.)

-With Telefunc, it's the exact opposite and telefunctions are usually:
+With Telefunc, it's usually the opposite as telefunctions usually are:

-• Frontend-owned (it's the frontend team/development that creates and defines telefunctions)
+• Frontend-owned.
+(It's the frontend development/team that creates and defines telefunctions.)

 This inversion leads to a significantly faster development speed.

 You may be tempted to create generic telefunctions out of the habit of using REST/GraphQL, but this is usually an anti-pattern as explained in the example below.
-Instead, we recommend to implement what we call event-based telefunctions.
+Instead, we recommend implementing what we call event-based telefunctions.

 Example

-Let's imagine a to-do list app that wants to implement a new feature "mark all tasks as completed".
+Let's imagine a to-do list app that got a new feature request to implement a new button "mark all tasks as completed".

-With a RESTful API, the app typically does these requests:
+With a RESTful API, the app would typically do these requests:

 HTTP VERB HTTP URL HTTP BODY PAYLOAD